SMU DataArts - Cultural Data Profile

 A new report from SMU DataArts and Theatre Communications Group provides insights, analysis, and recommendations to help theatre advocates and leaders support these cultural organizations during vulnerable times.

-These Reports are where we dig in-depth on topics that effect arts organizations across various sectors and budget sizes, across the country.
-The Reports feature data visualizations and observations from the field with the goal of providing insights on trends and promoting discussion and learning amongst arts leaders.
+Get in-depth insights on topics that affect arts organizations across various sectors and budget sizes, across the country.
+These reports feature data visualizations and observations from the field with the goal of providing insights on trends so that arts leaders are equipped with the latest trends for strategy development.

 Based on data collected from over 2,500 different cultural organizations between 2016 and 2019, we examine the financial health of cultural organizations by size, sector and location to help inform funders and board members about where support may be needed now and debunk preconceived notions about certain sectors.